 JD-Online Hybrid MBA

-The College of Business and Economics and the College of Law offer this joint degree program to better prepare you for career opportunities in business areas such as corporate law, intellectual property, patent, copyright and trademark law.
-Once your first year of law classes are completed, you’ll begin to intertwine Online MBA courses into your customized plan of study.
-12 of the 48 Online MBA degree credit hours are completed through the JD program, resulting in only an additional 36 credit hours to complete the Online MBA program.
-You may gain entry into our joint JD/Online MBA program by first being accepted into the JD program, then by applying to the Online MBA program in the spring of your first year.
-Acceptance into both programs separately is required.
+The Chambers College of Business and Economics and the College of Law offer this joint degree program to better prepare you for career opportunities in business areas such as corporate law, intellectual property, patent, copyright and trademark law.
+You may gain entry into our joint JD-Online Hybrid MBA program by first being accepted into the JD program, then by applying to the Online MBA program in the spring of your first year.

 The program can be completed in eight (8) semesters of full-time study, including summer sessions.
 Graduates of the program will be eligible to sit for Nurse Executive, Advanced certification (ANCC) or the Certification in Executive Nursing Practice (AONE) exams after having held a nursing administration position for at least two (2) years.

-The MSN Executive Focus major is offered only to students enrolled in the dual MSN/MBA degree program and is not offered as a “stand-alone” major.
-The combined MSN/MBA curriculum meets the Essentials of Master’s Education in Nursing, the American Organization of Nurse Executive Competencies, and the expectations of the Association to Advance Collegiate Schools of Business.
+The MSN Executive Focus major is offered only to students enrolled in the dual MSN/OHMBA degree program and is not offered as a “stand-alone” major.
+The combined MSN/OHMBA curriculum meets the Essentials of Master’s Education in Nursing, the American Organization of Nurse Executive Competencies, and the expectations of the Association to Advance Collegiate Schools of Business.

-Students enrolled in the program will begin in August (July 1 application deadline).
+Students enrolled in the program will begin in August.
 Applications are accepted on a rolling admissions schedule.